We’ve reviewed hundreds of the best travel bags throughout the years – from the best hiking backpacks to the best laptop bags, we know bags.

 - Locks must be bought separately

 This duffle is one of the best travel bags for air travel.
 It really shines when it comes to internal organization, even though it’s a duffel bag!
-It includes a compartment for your laptop and chargers, and a separate compartment for your shoes!
-Its handle slips over a luggage handle.
+It includes a compartment for your laptop and chargers, and also comes in a super stylish colorway with comfortable handles and straps.